AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 ### Write Tests

 To ensure the robustness and reliability of your new features, components, and shortcuts in AppFlowy Editor, it's essential to write comprehensive tests.
-Writing tests not only verify the correctness of your code but also provide insights into what is happening behind the scenes.
+Writing tests not only verifies the correctness of your code but also provides insights into what is happening behind the scenes.
 Well-written tests are a valuable contribution to the project and make life easier for contributors.

 Let's see how you can write tests for AppFlowy Editor: